t-akuya/furima-36494/README.md

 | shipment_days_id   | integer       | null: false                       |

 ### Association
--belongs_to :user
+- belongs_to :user
--belongs_to :address
--belongs_to :purchase
+- has_one :purchase

 ## addresses テーブル